 The second of two clinical experiences for first-year athletic training students.
 Students will complete competencies, proficiencies, and clinical experiences commensurate with their level in the program under an assigned preceptor.
 Lower extremity injury evaluation, athletic conditioning techniques, and emergency care will be the primary focus.

-First in a two course series designed to facilitate professional growth.
-The course will include documentation and communication and a multi-faceted developmental assessment of progression in identified foundational development areas.
+First in a three course series designed to facilitate professional growth.
+The course will include documentation and communication and a multifaceted developmental assessment of progression in identified foundational development areas.
 Students will be expected to exhibit beginning level behaviors in all areas for progression to the next level.